Clinics offering low cost spay/neuter:

 This link will take you to the PETFIX flier:

-clinics have an extensive wait list.
-While the Humane Society of Southern Arizona requires mandatory vaccines at an additional cost ($23), depending on who is
+Some clinics may have an extensive wait list.
+While the Humane Society of Southern Arizona requires mandatory vaccines at an additional cost ($23), they

 Spay and Neuter Solutions